Shuttle to Erwin

 View from the Super 8 in Erwin

-I had not seen these guys since Franklin, N.C.
-Though I had taken eight days off after finishing the Smokies, they were now only one day ahead of me.
-They had gotten off the trail where the trail is closer to Erwin than where I exited today.
+Although I took eight days off after finishing the Smokies, they were now just one day ahead of me on the trail.
+They got off where the trail was closer to Erwin than where I exited today.

 One long party from front to end